Board Certified Podiatrists | Expert Foot & Ankle Care

 Lateral ankle X-rays with the foot in maximal plantarflexion can identify an os trigonum, prominent Stieda process, or calcific loose bodies.
 The plantarflexion view is essential — a standard lateral view may not demonstrate the bone contact that occurs only in end-range plantarflexion.

-MRI is the gold standard for comprehensive evaluation.
+MRI is the gold standard for hands-on exam plus imaging when needed.
 It reveals bone marrow edema in the os trigonum (indicating active impingement), FHL tendon thickening or tenosynovitis, posterior capsule scarring, and synovial inflammation.
 MRI also excludes other causes of posterior ankle pain including Achilles insertional pathology, retrocalcaneal bursitis, and osteochondral lesions.

 At Balance Foot & Ankle, Dr. Tom Biernacki uses ultrasound-guided diagnostic injection as both a diagnostic and therapeutic tool.
 Injection of local anesthetic into the posterior recess that eliminates pain confirms the diagnosis and provides therapeutic benefit.
 If the injection fails to relieve symptoms, alternative diagnoses should be reconsidered.